jon-strabala/easy-webrag-langchain-demo/README.md

 - Required environment variables that you must configure in _setup
   ```
   export CB_HOSTNAME="<the hostname or IP address of your Couchbase server>"
+  export CB_FTSHOSTNAME="<the hostname or IP address of a node running Search in your Couchbase cluster>"
   export CB_USERNAME="<username_for_couchbase_cluster>"
   export CB_PASSWORD="<password_for_couchbase_cluster>"
   export OPENAI_API_KEY="<open_ai_api_key>"